weDevsOfficial/wedocs-plugin/readme.txt

 🎉 ⭐  [Upgrade to weDocs Pro now and supercharge your documentation experience!](https://wedocs.co/pricing/)  🎉 ⭐

-📂 Smart article suggestions
-Give instant access to the most relevant articles on the Assistant Widget's Explore Tab. weDocs combines manual curation and analytics to bring you the most helpful content, making your experience seamless and efficient.

 🔍 Instant search with the assistant widget
 Assist users in finding solutions promptly with our robust search feature, which promptly delivers relevant articles based on their inquiries.